 Columbia Legal Services, SKCCH and Solid Ground are also asking the legislature to expand eligibility and cut term limits on these programs.

-In January, a State Supreme Court decision, McCleary vs. the State of Washington, determined that Washington is underfunding education, and this is preventing students from succeeding.
+Education In January, a State Supreme Court decision, McCleary vs. the State of Washington, determined that Washington is underfunding education, and this is preventing students from succeeding.

 Social services advocates say they want more funding for education, but defunding social services for kids and adults will hinder improving education.